helicida/FeatherLyrics_APP/README.md

-# Feather Lyrics - Experimental Fork
+# Feather Lyrics - Stable Version

 This repository contains the source code for the Feather Lyrics (Android APP).